satish45809/Movie-Search-App/README.md

 # DESCRIPTION:

-The Movie Search App allows users to search for movies, view details like the title, year, and type, and add movies to their Favorites list for quick access.
-It integrates with the OMDb API to fetch real-time data on movies and TV shows.

-## FEATURES:

-Movie Search: Easily search for movies by title.

-Favorites List: Save your favorite movies for quick access.

-Responsive Design: Fully responsive interface for desktop and mobile devices.

-Movie Details: See the title, year, and type of each movie with a poster image.
+The Movie Search App is a dynamic, feature-rich React application that allows users to search for their favorite movies and access detailed information from a public movie database API (such as OMDB).
+This intuitive app provides a clean and modern user interface, making it easy for users to find movies, view summaries, release dates, ratings, and more.

-## TECH STACK:
+## Key Features:
-React.js for the frontend.

-Fetching movie data from the OMDb API.

-Local storage for saving favorites.
+Search Functionality: Users can quickly search for movies by title, and results are displayed in a user-friendly grid format with essential movie details such as name, poster, release year, and IMDb rating.

+Movie Details: Upon selecting a movie, users can view more detailed information, including the plot summary, cast, director, and more, all fetched from the OMDB API.

+Favorite Movies: Users can add their favorite movies to a "Favorites" list, allowing them to easily revisit and track their preferred films.

+Responsive Design: The app is fully responsive, providing an optimal viewing experience across devices, including mobile phones, tablets, and desktops.

+Clean User Interface: A sleek, modern design that ensures an engaging user experience, featuring intuitive navigation and smooth animations.

+Error Handling: The app gracefully handles API errors, such as invalid searches or network issues, providing users with meaningful feedback.
 # OUTPUT:
 ![Image](https://github.com/user-attachments/assets/9e1fc78d-f265-4df9-bed2-02a01b2cd212)